What just happened?

 As the year – and decade – comes to an end, we at Jobvite think it now makes sense to start a dialogue with smart people about the next ten years in talent acquisition, about emerging technologies that can help – and about the nature of employment in the long term.And as we have (hopefully) just completed the worst economic downturn since that big one in the thirties, it’s a good time to re-think a few things.This is a unique moment.

 Remember a little over a year ago when we all huddled with our loved ones and braced for a really big downturn?
 The U.S. economy had just shed 24,000 jobs in October of 2008, but we all knew it was about to get worse.
-(I was one of the many commenting in this vein last year in this blog post on Cheezhead.)
+(I was one of the many commenting in this vein last year in a blog post on Cheezhead.)

 And, boy, did it get worse.
 The next month, November 2008, we lost 22 times that amount of jobs, 533,000…and the losses have stayed at 6-figures a month ever since – until last month which saw job loss drop back down to 5-figures with 12,000 jobs lost.